gitgernit/boilergram/CONTRIBUTING.md

 I am thankful to you as to a (potential) contributor, and I am glad that you are reading this.
-Boilergram was and is being made to help developers develop, and helping eachother is what we should all aspire to.
+Boilergram was and is being made to help developers develop, and helping each-other is what we should all aspire to.

 ### Following contribution rules & standards
 Following the guidelines will generally ease the contributing